FrostyX/frostyx.github.io/_posts/2018-02-28-how-to-build-modules-in-copr.md

 layout: post
 title: How to build modules in Copr
 lang: en
-categories: dev copr fedora modularity
+tags: dev copr fedora modularity
 ---

 In this article, I am going to explain the two ways how you can build modules in [Copr](http://copr.fedoraproject.org/).
 Hopefully, it will be interesting for both experienced users, which can submit their perfectly tailored modulemd file and build a module from it, as well as for beginners which could appreciate building modules without having to know anything about modulemd files.